Formosan subterranean termite: History

 Formosan termites are rarely found north of 35°N. They have been reported in 11 states, including Alabama, California, Florida, Georgia, Hawaii, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and Texas.
 Their distribution is restricted to southern areas of the United States because their eggs don't hatch below about 20 °C (68 °F).
-More information can also be found at University of Florida Entomology.

 Spread of Formosan infestation

 Formosan termites, since their probable landing at the Port of New Orleans around the middle of the 20th century, have become a most serious concern to pest control regulators and researchers.
 In the 1970's, the United States Department of Agriculture began to track the spread of Formosan infestations.
 Maps of counties infested by Formosans were published by the USDA in 1975, 1990, and 2001.
 Universities across Texas, Louisiana, Mississippi, and Florida have published updates since then.

 The annual expansion rate of Formosan infestation between 1990 and present varies from 5.3% in Mississippi to 8.1% in Texas.

 Chouvenc & Helmick 2015 find that C. formosanus readily hybridizes with another invasive termite in Florida, C. gestroi.